Six of the best UK gardens for autumn colour

 Harewood House, Yorkshire

-With 100 acres of gardens at Harewood, there is lots to discover during the autumn season at Harewood.
-Originally landscaped by the renowned Lancelot ‘Capability’ Brown.
-Throughout autumn, the colourful season is celebrated with a variety of events, from the harvest festival to walks with Harewood’s Head Gardener Trevor Nicholson.
+With 100 acres of gardens , there is lots to discover during the autumn season at Harewood House near Leeds.
+The stunning grounds were originally landscaped by the renowned Lancelot ‘Capability’ Brown.
+Throughout autumn, the colourful season is celebrated with a variety of events, from the harvest festival to walks with Harewood’s Head Gardener.